Kylie Jenner Debuts Matching Stormi Tattoo, ‘That Elbow Scab’

 Today’s report from OK! called the tattoo a “tribute.”
 Given that “Stormi” is now etched into Kylie’s elbow, the description seems fitting.
 The Kylie Skin CEO hasn’t opted for a solo affair, though.
 Also boasting the elbow-inked “Stormi” is Kylie’s friend Anastasia Karanikolaou.
 Together, the girls showed their matching and newly-tattooed elbows in a picture captioned “that elbow scab” by Kylie.

-Stormi is 15 months old.
+Stormi is 15-months-old.

 Given that the picture doesn’t show any faces, it’s been up to fans to figure out which elbow is Kylie’s and which belongs to Anastasia.
 The photo shows rolled-up sleeves flashing the ink alongside clothing shot close up.
 With the red-clad sleeve on the left appearing to accompany light-colored hair, it’s possible that the individual behind it is Anastasia – the 21-year-old friend to Jenner is known for her blond locks.
 Kylie is a famous chameleon when it comes to her hair, but she’s recently been rocking her signature raven shade.

 Stormi’s father is Travis Scott.
-The Astroworld rapper became a first-time dad in February 2018 when Kylie took to Instagram to announce the birth of their baby girl.
+The Astroworld rapper became a first-time dad in February 2018.
+Kylie announced the birth on social media.

 Stormi does, indeed, seem to be taking over Kylie’s life.
-It would also appear that this giggling one-year-old has her way around Kylie’s Hidden Hills mansion.
-Earlier this year, the Keeping Up With The Kardashians star opened up her home to Architectural Digest.
+It would also appear that this giggling 1-year-old has her way around Kylie’s Hidden Hills mansion.
+Earlier this year, the Keeping Up With the Kardashians star opened up her home to Architectural Digest.
 A “glam room” was featured, but so were Kylie’s words.

 “Stormi has definitely taken over the house with her toys.”